-- Cryptocurrency has no material representation: you cannot cash your digital coins, as these coins only exist as cryptographical records.
+You cannot cash your digital coins, as these coins only exist as cryptographical records.
 There are some BTC coins but they are just collectibles, not something you may use in a store.
 Traditional money may be represented by banknotes and coins, though this format is decreasing in popularity.

-- Cryptocurrencies are issued by the network itself: this fact makes them totally different from fiat money, issued and controlled by a government.
+This fact makes them totally different from fiat money, issued and controlled by a government.
 New coins are made through a process called “mining” that will be explored later in the article.

-- There is a limited amount of digital coins: for instance, the total supply of Bitcoins is 21 mln BTC, and there never be more.
+For instance, the total supply of Bitcoins is 21 mln BTC, and there never be more.
 The limited supply helps avoid inflation, that would be possible if the issuers were permitted to increase the number of coins at their own will.
 In the case of a fiat currency, the government in control is free to print more bills in case of need.

-- Private and public keys: cryptocurrencies are sent and received using Public and Private keys – a cryptographically matched unique key pair, each looking like a long row of random symbols.
+Cryptocurrencies are sent and received using Public and Private keys – a cryptographically matched unique key pair, each looking like a long row of random symbols.
 The public key is available to everyone, but the Private key must be kept secret if you want to control your digital money.
 The keys are related mathematically, and the information encrypted with one of them can be decrypted by the other.
 If you send X coins to your friend Jack, you use his public key to encrypt the transaction data, and he uses his private key to decrypt it.